raoulmoise/scripting/README.md

 - Configure the SNMP file with the user input variables.
 - Add the UDP 161 to the internal firewall

+### 🚧 Requirements
+- Rocky Linux 8.x, 9.x, 10.x
+- Run as root or with sudo

 ---